okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 ### cfn-hup

 - Cfn-hup can be used to tell your EC2 instance to look for Metadata changes every 15 minutes and apply the metadata configuration again.
+- It's very powerful but you really need to try it out to understand how it works.